-It might be hoped that customers could be educated not to trust these emails, but the phishers are getting more sophisticated, and the emails more convincing.
-There's evidence to suggest, for instance, that phishers are targeting recent successful eBay bidders – within minutes of the close of an auction – in an attempt to convince them that before they complete the sale, they must change their account details.
+It might be hoped that customers could be educated not to trust these emails, but the phishers are getting more and more sophisticated, and the emails more and more convincing.
+There is evidence to suggest, for instance, that phishers are targeting recent successful eBay bidders – within minutes of the close of an auction – in an attempt to convince them that before they complete the sale, they must change their account details.
 Needless to say, the link in the email is not to eBay – or not straight to eBay – but to another site entirely.
-This time-sensitive attack is a new one – and requires quite a high level of organisation and planning on the part of the phishers: it's not about sending out a few tens of thousands of spam messages, but about selecting a likely target and tuning the attack accordingly.
-It's like an evolutionary war between predators and prey: the sophistication of the attack increases as the sophistication of the customer does.
-The problem is that the attacker doesn't need to target the most sophisticated, but the least.
+This time-sensitive attack is a new one – and requires quite a high level of organization and planning on the part of the phishers: it's not about sending out a few tens of thousands of spam messages, but about selecting a likely target and tuning the attack accordingly.
+It is like an evolutionary war between predators and prey: the sophistication of the attack increases as the sophistication of the customer does.
+The problem is that the attacker doesn't need to target the most sophisticated, but the least – the least evolutionary fit are the ones targeted.

 We can expect the war between the phishers and those phished – financial institutions' customers – to continue unabated, and although education is an important weapon to be wielded, it is not going to resolve the conflict.
 Quite apart from any other considerations, the return on investment from continued education campaigns will reduce as those who can be educated are, and those who can't just pay less and less attention.

-The author is UK Technical Manager for Cryptomathic Ltd.
+The author is the UK technical manager for Cryptomathic Ltd